Manage multiple test suites

 Cut, Copy, Paste

-- Test suites itself cannot be cut, copied, or pasted.
+- An entire test suite cannot be cut, copied, or pasted.

-- In other words, you can’t move test suites to other projects.
+- Similarly, you can’t move an entire test suite to another project.

 - Test suites can be deleted.